factorial-io/phabalicious/docs/configuration.md

 ## mattermost

 Phabalicious can send notifications to a running Mattermost instance.
-You need to create an incoming web hook in your instance and pass this to your configuration.
+You need to create an incoming webhook in your instance and pass this to your configuration.
 Here's an example

 ```yaml
 mattermost: